jhumigas/payloads-stats-backend/README.md

 - **cdn** (int64) : The volume (in bytes) downloaded from the broadcaster's servers (cdn is short for Content Delivery Network) since the last time the device sent a payload in that video session.
 - **sessionDuration** (int64) : Total time elapsed (in milliseconds) **since the beginning of the video session**.

-### Features
+### Overview

 #### Payload Stats

-Write an HTTP server that exposes a `/stats` route.
-The server must be able to :
+HTTP server that exposes a `/stats` route.
+The server is be able to:

 - Receive the JSON payloads sent by devices
 - Write the data into a postgreSQL database (in a `stats` table).
 Each row in the table should be the aggregation of payloads received during a **5 minutes time window**.
-The table should have the following columns :
+The table should have the following columns:

     * **Time** (datetime) : the timestamp of **the end** of the 5-minute window.
 We expect this time to be based on the time of reception of the payload by the server.
     * **customer** (string) : the customer aggregated in that row